ohsu-computational-biology/tcr_sequencing_tools/README.md

 UnZip
 =====
-The files are zipped to allow fast transfer from mpssr1, but need to be unzipped for the remainder of the pipeline.
+The files are zipped to allow fast transfer from nix, but need to be unzipped for the remainder of the pipeline.
 We will now begin using the condor job scheduler to run our jobs.
 This basic format will be followed for most of the remaining steps.
 All the format scripts point to 1-3 input locations and the final argument should almost always be `../submits` for the output of the final submission script.
 You can use `head -15 format.file.R` to view the top of the file and see example locations for the inputs.